danilotorrisi/test-psql/survey-example/Contract.md

 # Editor can create a survey with a name.

+# Editor can publish a survey.

+# Editor can create, modify questions.

 # Editor can add and remove questions to a survey.

-# Editor can publish a survey.

 # Editor can create a survey link.